Aspects of Jesus

 wonder it has never delivered much more than being just another

-Peter is the disciple most often rebuked by Jesus and the one Jesus called Satan–Blocker
+Peter is the disciple most often rebuked by Yeshua and the one Yeshua called Satan–Blocker

 or Adversary.
 Peter is the disciple who was afraid to admit that he

-even knew Jesus and publicly lied three times about it.
+even knew Yeshua and publicly lied three times about it.
 Peter was probably the

 oldest and most ignorant disciple, the most set in his ways and

-charge guy, least prone to contemplate and do any thinking.
+charge guy, least prone to contemplate and do any deep thinking.

 Apparently, outside of